sisrfeng/coc-wiki/F.A.Q.md

 ```
 "coc.preferences.customSources": ["word","include"]
 ```
-to your `coc-settings.json`, then it will be triggered by `:` by default.
+to your `coc-settings.json`, then it will be triggered by type `:` and more characters.

 ## Why location list sometimes doesn't work?